odk-x/skunkworks-parrot/README.md

 1. Open the project in the folder of your clone from IntelliJ IDEA ide.

 2. To run the project, click on the green arrow at the top of the screen.
 This project uses the Java library,called JavaFX,which is used to develop a desktop application as well as Rich Internet Applications(RIA).This library supports the .fxml files.
 But JavaFX is not supported in the latest Java version, but is supported in versions like Java 8,Java 9 and Java 10.For java 11, the library package have to be installed seperately.
-This can be done using the link given below. https://docs.oracle.com/javafx/2/installation/jfxpub-installation.htm
+This can be done using the link given below: https://gluonhq.com/products/javafx/

 3. Click on the configure option after you run the app for the first time.